Courage is not the absence of fear but rather the judgment that something else is more important than fear. ~Ambrose Redmoon

 Dark chocolate has been considered to be good for us and a deterrent against cancer!
 The darker the chocolate, the more antioxidant it contains However caution is recommended.
 Only the dark chocolates are considered healthy and balance is the key.
 A good practice is indulgence in moderation...

 Limit or eliminate red meats.
 (The World Cancer Research Fund recommends no more than 18 ounces per week.)
-Some studies indicate a reduction of 50% red meat may reduce cancer as much as 50%.
+Some studies indicate a reduction of 50% red meat may reduce cancer risk as much as 50%.
 Recommended individual meat portions are the size of a deck of cards (about three ounces.)
 Eating meat sparingly as an ingredient and taking it from the center of the plate, rather than as an entree, such as in a beef stroganoff or pastas or soups and stews can help reduce eating meat, painlessly.
 We seek organic beef from animals which graze, rather than are fed with filler foods such as corn, etc. Going vegetarian (pastas, rice dishes, vegetable casseroles, etc., several times a week can make an enormous difference and decrease in risk.

-Strongly consider avoiding processed and prepared foods.
+Strongly consider avoiding processed, smoked and prepared foods.
 Afterall, it only takes about two minutes more to prepare homemade salad dressings, mayonnaise, mustard, etc., and they taste so much better without the high amounts of sodium, the chemicals and the preservatives prepared items have.
 Recipes for homemade preparation of condiments are abundant on the internet.

 Finally, a bit of diversity is always good for an open mind, open heart and cancer free life.
 Incorporate evening meals, each week, to include basic Mediterranean foods, Asian foods, food from India, seafood and simply homemade soups and salads.
 Experiencing diversity with foods is not only fun and wonderfully tasty, but could be life changing and life saving.